 - Discussions on post-Holocaust legacy, antisemitism and xenophobia in the German 2021 elections.

 yes (that means that the number of participants is limited and that you might not get a place in this course)

 It will not be possible to sign up for this course via Campus Management.

-Please write an e-mail to the course instructor, Dr. Valeria Vegh Weis email@example.com, before the first lecture.The Examination Office is going to enroll you on Campus Management, once you have been admitted by the course instructor.
+In order to ask the course instructor for admission, please complete the following form an choose the topic you wish to work on before October 22nd. https://1drv.ms/x/s!AgHpqYfWAZwSgjRxpxytRWPPg0H-?e=uY3DsE Should you have questions on this Excel file, please contact the course instructor, Dr. Valeria Vegh Weis firstname.lastname@example.orgThe Examination Office is going to enroll you on Campus Management, once you have been admitted by the course instructor.